vertigis/arcgis-web-adaptor-extensions/README.md

 1. Navigate the command prompt to the Web Adaptor directory
    - For example, `cd C:\inetpub\wwwroot\arcgis`
 1. Execute the command `vs-wae trust [group/user]`
-   - Where `[group/user]` is the name of the Windows service account running the trusted applications, or the name of a Windows group containing the accounts.
+   - Where `[group/user]` is the name of the Windows service account running the trusted applications, or the name of a Windows group containing the account(s).
    - For example:
        - `vs-wae trust IIS AppPool\VertiGISStudioReporting`
        - `vs-wae trust DOMAIN\ServiceAccount`